-(i) Impairment exists when the carrying value of an asset exceeds its recoverable amount, which is the higher of its fair value less cost to sell and its value in use.
+- (i) Impairment exists when the carrying value of an asset exceeds its recoverable amount, which is the higher of its fair value less cost to sell and its value in use.
 The fair value less cost to sell calculation is based on available data from binding sales transactions in an arm's length transaction of similar assets or observable market prices less the incremental costs for disposing of the asset.
 If there is no binding sale agreement or active market for an asset, fair value less cost to sell is based on the best information available to reflect the amount that an entity could obtain, at the end of the reporting period, from the disposal of the asset in an arm's length transaction between knowledgeable, willing parties, after deducting the costs of disposal.
 The value in use calculation is based on a discounted cash flow model.
 The cash flows are derived from management's best estimates of the future cash flows associated with a particular asset, and do not include restructuring activities that the company is not yet committed to or significant future investments that will enhance the asset's performance or value.
-The recoverable amount is sensitive to the discount rate used for the discounted cash flow model, the expected future cash inflows and the growth rate used for extrapolation purposes.
+The recoverable amount is sensitive to the discount rate used for the discounted cash flow model, the expected future cash inflows and the growth rate used for extrapolation purposes. - (ii) Management assesses the fair value of stock options granted and share purchase warrants issued using the Black-Scholes option pricing model.
+Measurement inputs include the Company's share price on the measurement date, the exercise price of the option or warrant, the expected volatility of the Company's shares, the expected life of the options or warrants, expected dividends and the risk-free rate of return.
+The Company estimates the volatility based on historical shares prices in the publicly-traded market.
+The expected life on the options or warrants, are based on the historical experience and the estimates of the holder's behaviour.
+Dividends are not factored in as the Company does not expect to pay dividends in the foreseeable future.
+Management also makes an estimate of the number of options that will be forfeited and the rate is adjusted to reflect the actual number of options that actually vest. - (iii) Provisions for income taxes are made using the best estimate of the amount expected to be paid based on a qualitative assessment of all relevant factors.
+The Company reviews the adequacy of these provisions at the end of the reporting period.
+However, it is possible that at some future date an additional liability could result from audits by tax authorities.
+Where the final outcome of these taxrelated matters is different from the amounts that were initially recorded, such differences will affect the tax provisions in the period in which such determination is made.